arackcheev/master/servicenodeSETUP.md

    * Take note of these generated outputs as they will be needed in the configuration files

-* Go to [Google](www.google.com) and search "whats my ip".
+* Go to [Google](www.google.com) and search "what's my ip".
 Your Public IP address will be displayed.
-Take note of this address as it will be needed in the configuration files.
+Take note of this address as it will be needed in the configuration files
    * Main-net users use IP_address:?????
    * Test-net users use IP_address:41474